bndrmrtn/go-bolt/README.md

 # Bolt

-A lightweight, fast and simple Go framework 🔋 Currently under development.
-Version: 0.1.0
+A fast and easy-to-use Go router.

 ## Installation